 Carrols LLC, in its sole discretion, may elect to enter into a successor franchise agreement in connection with all the restaurants it remodels or upgrades pursuant to the Remodel and Upgrade Obligations, for all such restaurants which (i) have more than three (3) years remaining on the term of the franchise agreement and (ii) the remodel or upgrade is completed by the applicable deadline and cure period (each such agreement, a "Successor Franchise Agreement") in accordance with the Area Development Agreement.
-Under Successor Franchise Agreements which relate to restaurants which have been remodeled (but not those which relate to restaurants which have been upgraded), the royalty percentage will be reduced by 0.75% of monthly gross sales for the first five years of such Successor Franchise Agreement.
+Under Successor Franchise Agreements which relate to restaurants which have been remodeled (but not those which relate to restaurants which have been upgraded), the royalty percentage will be reduced by 0.75% of monthly gross sales and the advertising contribution percentage will be reduced by 0.75% of successor Franchise Agreement.